Chris1320/SetupGuides/index.md

 ## Bug/Error Reporting

 Only documentation errors should be reported in this repository.
-If you find a bug or an error in specific customization guides (e.g., a bug in one of the scripts in [[Arch Linux|Arch Linux Customization Guide]]), please submit an issue in its dedicated repository.
+If you find a bug or an error in dotfiles/scripts of specific guides (e.g., [[Arch Linux]] customization guide), please submit an issue in its dedicated repository.

 ## Conventional Commits